abhilekha-dalal/xai-using-wikidataAndEcii/README.md

 # Evaluation Study: "Understanding CNN Hidden Neuron Activations using Structured Background Knowledge and Deductive Reasoning."
 This directory contains the codes, reproducible scripts, and experimental data.
+All the experiments were conducted using the supercomputer Beocat, with the following specifications:
+Python 3.9.6-TensorFlow-2.7.1
+Number of cores: 2
+Amount of memory (in GB): 4
+Amount of GPUs: 1

 1) **Code folder contains the script for** -
    - training and testing a Resnet50V2 model with ADE20K Dataset,
    - loading the model,